Parallel Dual-Numbers Reverse AD: Preliminaries: The Type of Reverse AD

 \section{Preliminaries: The Type of Reverse AD}

 Before one can define an algorithm, one has to fix the type of that algorithm.
+Similarly, before one can define a code transformation, one has to fix the domain and codomain of that transformation: the ``type'' of the transformation.

 \myparagraph{Typing forward AD} For forward AD on first-order programs (or at least, programs for which the input and output does not contain function values), the desired type seems quite evident: $\mathcal F : (\sigma \ra \tau) \rightsquigarrow ((\sigma, \underline{\sigma}) \ra (\tau, \underline{\tau}))$, where we write $T_1 \rightsquigarrow T_2$ for a (compiler) code transformation taking a program of type $T_1$ and returning a program of type $T_2$, and where $\underline{\tau}$ is the type of tangent vectors (derivatives) of values of type $\tau$.
-This distinction between the type of values $\tau$ and the type of their derivatives $\underline{\tau}$ is important in some versions of AD, but will be mostly cosmetic in this paper; in an implementation one can take $\underline{\tau} = \tau$, but there is some freedom in this choice.\footnote{In particular, $\underline{\R} = \R$, but for $\underline{\Z}$ one can choose the unit type $()$ and be perfectly sound and consistent.} Given a program $f : \sigma \ra \tau$, $\mathcal F[f]$ is a program that takes, in addition to its regular argument, also that argument's derivative; the output is then the regular result paired up with the derivative of that result.
+This distinction between the type of values $\tau$ and the type of their derivatives $\underline{\tau}$ is important in some versions of AD, but will be mostly cosmetic in this paper; in an implementation one can take $\underline{\tau} = \tau$, but there is some freedom in this choice.\footnote{For example, $\underline{\R} = \R$, but for $\underline{\Z}$ one can choose the unit type $()$ and be perfectly sound and consistent.} Given a program $f : \sigma \ra \tau$, $\mathcal F[f]$ is a program that takes, in addition to its regular argument, also a tangent at that argument; the output is then the regular result paired up with corresponding tangent at that result.

 More specifically, for forward AD, we want the following in the case that $\sigma = \R^n$ and $\tau = \R^m$ (writing $\mathbf{x} = (x_1, \ldots, x_n)$):\footnote{This generalises to more complex (but still first-order) in/outputs by regarding those as collections of real values as well.}